 by Bo Price

-This past August, Larry and Lynn Schuyler visited St. Paul’s from Worcester, Massachusetts.
+In August of 2019, Larry and Lynn Schuyler visited St. Paul’s from Worcester, Massachusetts.
 Earlier in the summer, Larry had been in touch with us to inquire about his great-grandfather Stephen Bates and his grandmother Rose Bates Schuyler.
 His ancestors had been members of St. Paul’s in the late 19th and early 20th centuries, and Larry wondered if there might be any information in our records.

 Larry also mentioned that Stephen Bates had been a sheriff in Vergennes and died in 1907.
 It all sounded very interesting, so I took some time to research our Parish records and found instances of all of the Bates family recorded: Stephen, his wife Frances, and their children Rose and Frederick (Fred).